 Table 6-2 represents the load reductions achieved with the dry ponds retrofits (to more efficient BMPs) and with ESD practices implemented on each urban land use type.
 Appendix B presents the estimated load reduction for each subwatershed by land use.
-Dry pond retrofits do not provide much load reduction.
-Institutional land represents the fewest opportunities for load reduction.
+Commercial land presents the fewest opportunities for load reduction.
+Over half of all load reductions are estimated to be obtained from residential land.
+It is possible to meet the County's MS4 WLA (42.6 percent reduction) without requiring all publicly and privately owned impervious land treated.
+As a result, the majority of load reductions can occur on the public ROW.
+Treating 6 percent of residential impervious area resulted in half of the load reduction from treating all the institutional impervious areas and greater load reductions from commercial/industrial impervious areas.